Le-Stroika/skedge-client/README.md

 * this gets the html from the registrars calendar, to be scraped

 then ```python3 uoftScrape/scripts/filter.py ```
-* this scrapes the html saved from the previous script,
+* this scrapes the html saved from the previous script

 Rest is a work in progress..